 From August onwards, her company plans to resume visits to famous places such as Mount Fuji.
 Ms. Bencheikh, on the other hand, stated that the Japanese authorities were still approving the project.

 To slow the spread of Covid-19, Japan has prohibited most international tourists for the last two years.
 Overseas visitors were even barred from the 2020 Tokyo Olympic Games, which were postponed last year.

-Foreign residents and business travelers have recently been allowed to travel freely throughout the country.
+Foreign residents and business travelers to travel freely throughout the country.

-Japan said last month that the daily limit for foreign arrivals would be increased from 10,000 to 20,000.
+Japan said last month that the daily limit for foreign arrivals would be rising from 10,000 to 20,000.